 Is City an academic hothouse?

 City offers students the opportunity to excel across all areas of their lives.
-While they are encouraged academically, they are also given opportunities to explore their artistic, sporting, dramatic, cultural and philanthropic interests through the curriculum, extracurricular activities and independent study.
+While they are encouraged academically, they are also given extensive opportunities to explore their artistic, sporting, dramatic, cultural and philanthropic interests through the curriculum, extracurricular activities and independent study.
 Girls are encouraged to ‘be who they want to be’ – they leave City as unique and interesting young ladies with a determination to succeed.

 How do the girls achieve the results they get?